Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 ```

+### Run a specific test quickly

+Working on a new test?
+Or maybe one specific test is failing?
+It's convenient to be able to run that one test on its own quickly to see if your problem is resolved, which you can do with a command like `.\run_tests.bat -run spawn_mob` (works on Mac's `run_tests.sh` script too).

 ### **NOTE!**

 In order to run these tests, **you must ensure your git folder with your MCprep code is in a safe spot, outside of the blender install folders**.
 This is because the install script will attempt to remove and then copy the addon back into the blender addons folder.

-### **NOTE!**

-The automated install  and testing setup here has so far only be set up for Mac OSX.
-Work is being done to make the equivalent windows bat scripts to support the same behavior there.
+Tests will directly load some modules from the git repo folder structure (not from the addons folder), others which use operator calls are using the installed module code in blender itself.

 ## Creating your blender_installs.txt and blender_exects.txt

-Your `blender_installs.txt` defines where the `compile.sh` script will install MCprep onto your system.
+Your `blender_installs.txt` defines where the `compile.sh` (Mac OSX) or `compile.bat` (Windows) script will install MCprep onto your system.
 It's a directly copy-paste of the folder.

 On a mac?
 The text file will be generated automatically for you if you haven't already created it, based on detected blender installs.
 Otherwise, just create it manually.
 It could look like: